ormesino/nerviagens/README.md

 # NERViagens
-Evangelion satire project in order to practice my knowledge of pure HTML and CSS
+Evangelion satire project to practice my knowledge of pure HTML and CSS

+You can access the project via this [link](https://nerviagens.vercel.app/index.html)